1337raspberry/fretwork/README.md

 # Fretwork - Expert Guitar Difficulty Analyzer

 This is an analysis tool intended to calculate Expert Guitar song difficulty from .chart & .mid files (Guitar Hero, Rock Band, Clone Hero, YARG) using Notes Per Second (note density) & Variability Per Second (fret change) metrics.
-This started as a way to learn some python and see if I could even begin to calculate difficulty from song data, took several twists and turns, and a few months later is a much larger, more complex project than I first expected.
+This started as a way to learn some python and see if I could even begin to calculate difficulty from song data and a few months later is a much larger & more complex project than I first expected.

-Ideally this can be picked up and extended, maybe attempting to create a full strain-style metric (like osu uses for stars), or including note state (strum/hopo/tap) in addition to the simpler density based metrics I'm using here.
-The difficulty formula could also probably be tweaked and optimized.
-I don't know if all the logic here could be applied to drums, but I also think that could be an interesting next step.
+Extension areas - Ideas I had, but wasn't able to complete:
+- Other song formats
+- Extend the approach to drums — untested, but a logical next step
+- A full strain-based difficulty metric (similar to osu!'s star rating), factoring in note state (strum/hopo/tap) & splitting out strum & fret rather than just density.

 Libraries required are **pandas, numpy, tqdm, mido, and matplotlib** - everything else is in the base python install (as of 3.14.4 where this was built/tested)